RobertImbrie/Portfolio/Tutorial: Create a README for your GitHub profile.md

 The GitHub profile README is a customizable document that appears on your profile page.
 You can add text, images, GIFs, or even your Spotify playlist!

 In this tutorial, we'll teach you how to make a GitHub profile README.
 You'll also learn about creating and managing repositories.
-If that sounds like a lot, don't worry: a repository is just a place where you store files, like a folder on your computer.
+If that sounds complicated, don't worry: a repository is just a place where you store files, similar to a folder on your computer.

 All you need for this tutorial is a GitHub account.
 Make sure you're logged in!